-In 1796 "British East Asia Company" established their power in certain coastal areas in Sri Lanka.
-By February 1796, they have successfully conquered the Colombo, Galle, fortresses.
-These victories were followed seizing all the fortresses and territory which were under the Dutch.
-Anyway, Dutch were smoothly relieved of their hold Sri Lanka as British were operating under certain developments and agreements that were emanating from the Holland.
-In 1802, coastal areas under British East Asia Company were duly transferred to the British sovereign and the thereafter treated as a crown colony.
+In 1796 "British East India Company" established their power in certain coastal areas in Sri Lanka.
+By February 1796, they had successfully conquered the Colombo, Galle, fortresses.
+These victories were followed by seizing all the fortresses and territory which were under the Dutch.
+As the Dutch were smoothly relieving their hold on Sri Lanka as British were operating under certain developments and agreements that were emanating from the Holland.
+In 1802, coastal areas under British East India Company were duly transferred to the British sovereign and thereafter treated as a crown colony.
 The British mostly by employing intrigue and stratagem deposed the King Sri Wikrama Rajasinghe in 1815, thus gaining the control of the Kandyan kingdom too.
 They elevated themselves to become the rulers of the entire island within two decades of landing in this island.